rodrigorc/inputmap/STEAM.md

 ### The _wireless connect/disconnect_ report

-When ToM equals 0x03, that means that a wireless device has been connected/disconnected to this Valve interface.
+When ToM equals 0x03, that means that a wireless device has been connected/disconnected to this Steam interface.
 The wired device does not generate this report, it just appears or vanishes directly, but the 4 wireless devices exist whenever the wireless adaptor is connected.

 The data bytes of this report are: